Biography

 1982

-The film version of La Plaça del Diamant, directed by Francesc Betriu, comes out.
-Rodoreda writes Imatges d'infantesa (Images of Childhood), short biographical stories published by the magazine Serra d'Or.
+Premiere of the film version of In Diamond Square (La plaça del Diamant), directed by Francesc Betriu.
+Rodoreda wrote the short biographical sketches Imatges d’infantesa (Images of Childhood), which were published in the magazine Serra d’Or.

 1983